 There is a lot of scope in the role of EDI chair for implementing new ideas that you bring to the role, so the following list should be seen as a guideline only.

 It is your role on the committee to ensure that each Chair is considering EDI in everything they do and suggesting ways to improve our EDI in all ways.

 The EDI chair should provide statements covering the conferences’ goals in regards to equality, diversity, inclusivity and accessibility.
 These statements will be agreed on by the Society and the Conference Steering Group as a reflection of the Society’s aspirations and goals for each of these areas for the RSE community.
 The Society can discuss with the EDI Chair who we would like to encourage to attend the conference.

 The Society will provide input into the collection of EDI statistics that have been normally collected at the online registration point so we ask that the EDI Chair liaises with the EDI Trustee team.
 The EDI Chair is asked to provide a summary after the conference to the Society.
 Any changes to this format must be proposed and agreed by the Society.

 - Prepare the EDI statement for the conference website.
 An EDI statement will need to be updated to include accessibility information for the conference venue if it has changed.

 - The code of conduct will be given to you from the Society to go onto the conference website.

 - Work to ensure that people from a wide range of backgrounds are encouraged and feel welcome to apply to present at the conference.
-This may include diversity statements in the call for submissions, or actively advertising to underrepresented groups.
+This may include EDI statements in the call for submissions, or actively advertising to underrepresented groups.